Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: Numerical experiments

 \section{Numerical experiments}

 We evaluate the empirical performance and computational efficiency of our policy, Algorithm~\ref{alg: FTPL}, under two regimes in the decoupled setting: adversarial and stochastic regimes.
 All experiments are conducted for $1000$ independent repetitions unless otherwise specified, with the time horizon $T = 10000$, $\alpha = 3$ for Algorithm~\ref{alg: FTPL}, and $\beta=2/3$ for Decoupled-Tsallis-INF~\citep{rouyer2020decoupled}.
-For simplicity, we denote Algorithm~\ref{alg: FTPL} by $\mathsf{FTPL}$ and Decoupled-Tsallis-INF by $\mathsf{FTRL}$ in this section.
+We also provide the results of FTRL with Shannon entropy, which corresponds to the case of $\beta = 1$ for Decoupled-Tsallis-INF.
+This policy is closely related to the decoupled Exp3 policy considered in \citet{avner2012decoupled} as discussed in Section~\ref{sec: previous decouple}, where arm-selection probabilities is written in the closed form.
+For simplicity, we denote Algorithm~\ref{alg: FTPL} by $\mathsf{FTPL}$, $\beta=2/3$ and $\beta=1$ instances of Decoupled-Tsallis-INF by $\mathsf{FTRL}$ and $\mathsf{EXP3}$, respectively.
 Although the constant $c$ in the learning rate $\eta_t$ can be tuned either to minimize regret bound analytically or empirically, we set $c=2$ following prior studies~\citep{zimmert2021tsallis, pmlr-v201-honda23a, pmlr-v247-lee24a}.
 The shaded regions in the figures indicate one standard deviation.
+Details on the implementation and the additional results including real-world data-based simulation are given in Appendix~\ref{app: real world experiment}.